awsdocs/amazon-ses-developer-guide/doc-source/faqs-metrics.md

 ### Q1\.
 How does click tracking work?<a name="sending-metric-faqs-clicks-q1"></a>

 To track clicks, Amazon SES modifies each link in the body of the email\.
-When recipients click a link, they are sent to an Amazon SES server, and are immediately forwarded to the destination address\.
+When recipients open a link, they are sent to an Amazon SES server, and are immediately forwarded to the destination address\.
 As with open tracking, each redirect link is unique\.
 This enables Amazon SES to determine which recipient clicked the link, when they clicked it, and the email from which they arrived at the link\.

 **Important**
 If you send a single message to multiple recipients, each recipient will save the same click tracking link\.
 To track individual recipients' click activity, send email to one recipient per send operation\.